-- Mute or unmute audio: Alt + A
+- Mute or unmute audio: Alt + A (Command + Shift + A)

-- Start or stop video: Alt + V
+- Start or stop video: Alt + V (Command + Shift + V)

-- Pause or resume screen recording: Alt + P
+- Pause or resume screen recording: Alt + P (Command + Shift + P)

-- Switch camera: Alt + N
+- Switch camera: Alt + N (Command + Shift + N)

-- Raise or lower hand: Alt + Y
+- Raise or lower hand: Alt + Y (Option + Y)

 Touch up your appearance in Zoom

 You may not be a newscaster on the evening news, but you’ll still want to look your best during your virtual meetings with colleagues.
-A feature that’s borrowed from the beauty mode from the selfie cameras on many popular Android smartphones, Zoom’s Touch Up My Appearance helps to smooth out your skin, remove the dark bags under your eyes, and help you look your best.
+A feature borrowed from beauty mode in selfie cameras on many popular Android smartphones, Zoom’s “Touch Up My Appearance” helps to smooth out your skin, remove the dark bags under your eyes, and help you look your best.

 Best of all, the results look fairly natural, so you don’t look like an over-sharpened blob of pixels when viewed on the screens of fellow collaborators.

-Step 1: Go to Zoom’s settings menu
+Step 1: Go to Zoom’s Settings menu.

-Step 2: Click on the Video option in the left panel
+Step 2: Click on the Video option in the left panel.

 How to record and transcribe your Zoom call

 If your business subscribes to a more advanced Zoom plan with cloud recording, you can record your meeting’s audio to the cloud.
-Zoom’s A.I. will help transcribe your meeting — complete with timestamps — and save the transcript as a .vtt text file.
+Zoom’s artificial intelligence will help transcribe your meeting — complete with timestamps — and save the transcript as a .vtt text file.
 The meeting notes can be edited, if needed, for accuracy.

 When you review your meeting video, there’s even an option to display the transcription directly within the video, making it look like closed captioning.

 Step 1: Open the Zoom web portal and sign in.
 Then select the Settings tab on the left side of the screen.

-Step 4: When you start a meeting, be sure to hit the Record button and choose Record to the Cloud.
+Step 4: When you start a meeting, be sure to hit the Record button, and choose Record to the Cloud.